The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Methodology validation with the TNG50 simulation

 The width of the distributions shown in \Fig{fig:dJ:hist} is consistent with the errors obtained with our methodology.
 Indeed, the width of the ratios of the errors to ${\rm d}j$ is consistent with a (Cauchy) distribution~\footnote{The few outliers are producing a distribution with a heavier tail than a Normal distribution.} of width unity.
 This implies that the errors obtained from our methodology are broadly representative of the true error ${\rm d}j$ on the measurement.

-We return now to the top panel of Figure~\ref{fig:dJ} where the relative difference ${\rm d}j/j$ is plotted as a function of the effective SNR, SNR$_{\rm eff}$, following the discussion in \citet{BoucheN_15a}.
-This effective SNR accounts for the fact that surface brightness (SB) alone is not sufficient to determine the accuracy in the fitted parameters, given that the compactness of the galaxy with respect to the PSF plays also an important role.
+We return now to the top panel of Figure~\ref{fig:dJ} where the relative difference ${\rm d}j/j$ is plotted as a function of the effective S/N, S/N$_{\rm eff}$, following the discussion in \citet{BoucheN_15a}.
+This effective S/N accounts for the fact that surface brightness (SB) alone is not sufficient to determine the accuracy in the fitted parameters, given that the compactness of the galaxy with respect to the PSF plays also an important role.
 As discussed in \citet{RefregierA_12a}, in the presence of a PSF convolution, the relative errors on the major-axis $a$ scales as

-where $A_{\rm o}$ is the observed central surface brightness in the central voxel, $R_{\rm PSF}$ is the radius of the PSF ($R_{\rm PSF}\equiv$ FWHM/2) and $\Rhalf$ the {\it intrinsic} half-light radius.
+where $A_{\rm o}$ is the observed central surface brightness in the central voxel, $R_{\rm PSF}$ is the radius of the PSF ($R_{\rm PSF}\equiv$ FWHM/2) and $\Rhalf$ the {intrinsic} half-light radius.
 After performing a Taylor expansion around $R_{\rm PSF}/\Rhalf \sim (1-x)$ with $x\equiv (\Rhalf-R_{\rm PSF})/\Rhalf$ and $|x|<<1$, one finds that Eq.~\ref{eq:errorp} becomes in the regime where $R_{\rm PSF}/\Rhalf$ is $\simeq1.0$ \citep[see][]{BoucheN_15a}:

-The last step follows from the simple argument that a given exposure time sets the surface brightness limit per voxel, and thus the maximum (in the central voxel or spaxel) SNR, SNR$_{\rm max}$, is directly proportional to $A_{\rm o}$.
+The last step follows from the simple argument that a given exposure time sets the surface brightness limit per voxel, and hence the maximum S/N (in the central voxel or spaxel), S/N$_{\rm max}$, is directly proportional to $A_{\rm o}$.

-Considering the sAM is essentially determined by the product of $\Rhalf$ and $V_{\rm max}$, one can thus expect that the accuracy of $j$ follows \Eq{eq:refregier}, which is represented by the grey curve in the top panel of \Fig{fig:dJ}.
+Considering the sAM is essentially determined by the product of $\Rhalf$ and $V_{\rm max}$, one can thus expect that the accuracy of $j$ follows \Eq{eq:refregier}, which is represented by the gray curve in the top panel of \Fig{fig:dJ}.

 Finally, we end this section by quantifying the potential difference between the SFR-weighted $\js$ and the stellar mass-weighted $j_\star$ because in observations of high-redshift galaxies, as in \S~\ref{section:UDF}, one is often limited to the SFR-weighted $\js$.
 Using TNG50 $z=1$ SFGs in the parent sample, Figure~\ref{fig:Jcomparison} shows the relation between $\js$ and $j_\star$.
-While this figure shows that the relation becomes non-linear in the low mass regime, with $\log j_\star<1.5$, \citep[as found by][in the FIRE simulations]{ElBadryK_18a}, it also shows that, on average, $\js$ is an estimate of $j_\star+0.25$ dex over a wide range of sAM from 50 to 2000 $\kms$~kpc, which is the relevant range for our study.
+While this figure shows that the relation becomes non linear in the low mass regime, with $\log j_\star<1.5$, \citep[as found by][in the FIRE simulations]{ElBadryK_18a}, it also shows that, on average, $\log \js$ is an estimate of $\log j_\star+0.25$ dex over a wide range of sAM from 50 to 2000 $\kms$~kpc, which is the relevant range for our study.